caltechlibrary/iga/_sources/glossary.md.txt

     identifiers for researchers that help disambiguate people and associate publications with the correct individuals.

+PAT
+    PAT stands for _personal access token_.
+A PAT is string of characters used to authenticate a user when accessing a network service; it is a alternative to authentication via account+password combinations.
+PATs are used by both GitHub and InvenioRDM.

 RDM
     RDM stands for _research data management_.
 Depending on context, it may be used to refer to the general concept of RDM or as a nickname for